-Optionally a line printer can be utilized with the 5009C control to print alarms as they occur, and upon command, the system's last 100 Alarms, or the systems last 20 trips.
+Optionally a line printer can be utilized with the 5009 control to print alarms as they occur, and upon command, the system's last 100 Alarms, or the systems last 20 trips.
 The CPU-B port or an SIO module's Port 1 are the only ports which have the capability to interface with a line printer.
 Before the CPU-B port will correctly function with a serial printer it must be configured for this function through the control's PCI engineering workstation.
 Refer to Volume #3 of this manual for information on configuring the CPU-B port, and printing alarm and trip lists.

-See Figure 4-30 for a diagram of the required printer communications cable.
-If an operator interface is provided with the system, optionally a line printer can connected to the OpView for alarm documentation.
+See Figure 4-29 for a diagram of the required printer communications cable.
+If an OpViewTM operator interface is provided with the system, optionally a line printer can connected to the OpView for alarm documentation.
+See Volume #4 of this manual for information on connecting a line printer to the OpView operator interface.